Which mode are you at work? Are you in a Closed Mode or an Open Mode?

 Option #1

-Lots to do, probably under pressure to get things done.
-Focused on a task before jumping to another task, or juggling several (or many) projects at once.
-People coming into your office – a supervisor, team members, colleagues from other departments – enquiring about status updates, asking questions, demanding this or that.
-Given the distractions, you become tunnel-vision, if not rigid, inflexible, and impatient.
-While it might sound unpleasant to others if you described it, it can be invigorating in an odd way.
-It’s having a purpose, being efficient and getting things done.
+Lots to do.
+You’re probably under pressure to get things done.
+You are focused on this specific task, before jumping to another task, or maybe juggling several projects at once.
+People keep coming into your office – a supervisor, team members, colleagues – enquiring about status updates, asking questions, demanding this or that.
+Given all these distractions, you become tunnel-vision, if not rigid, inflexible, and impatient.
+While it might sound unpleasant to others if you described it, you find ‘mode’ invigorating in an odd way.
+This mode has its purpose: being efficient and getting things done.
 Stressful maybe, but that’s work for you.

 Option #2

-Lots to do, but your choice of tasks is random and leisurely.
+Lots to do.
+But you choose tasks randomly and leisurely.
 In fact, the ‘shiny’ projects get your attention because there’s something curious about them.
 You perceive there’s something to discover under the layers of information.
 Routine is dropped for daydreaming.
 You find a relaxed oasis somewhere to think – even if it’s simply inside your own head – so you can play and be humorous with your thoughts.
-The purpose is not specific, in fact, you’re not really sure where your thoughts are headed, but your intuition tells you there’s something to be found by letting go of right and wrong, yes or no, completed or unfinished.
+The purpose of this mode is not specific, in fact, you’re not really sure where your thoughts are headed.
+But, your intuition tells you there’s something to be found by letting go of right and wrong, yes or no, completed or unfinished.

 Welcome to Closed Mode vs Open Mode

-These two situations describe the differences between Closed Mode and Open Mode – which is not to be confused with Closed Mind vs Open Mind.
+These two situations describe the differences between Closed Mode and Open Mode.

 The points Cleese raises were built on the research of the late Donald W. Mackinnon, a noted professor psychology at the University of California at Berkeley.

 Cleese’s general point is that we are in two different modes at work, either Closed Mode or Open Mode.
-In the video, he usess this example to demonstrate the differences between them:
+In the video, he uses this example to demonstrate the differences between them:

 “Alexander Fleming must have been in the open mode when he found a petri dish with no culture growing.